datarobot-oss/custom-models-action/README.md

 > **Note**: This repository is still a work in progress

 The custom models action manages custom inference models and deployments in DataRobot via GitHub CI/CD workflows.
-These workflows enable users to create or delete models and deployments and modify settings.
+These workflows allow you to create or delete models and deployments and modify settings.
 Metadata defined in YAML files enables the custom model action's control over models and deployments.
 Most YAML files for this action can reside in any folder within your custom model's repository.
 The YAML is searched, collected, and tested against a schema to determine if it contains the entities used in these workflows.